What is PlaceMaker and how does it work?

 What happens when I run out of tile credits?

 When you have no more tile credits, you won’t be able to download any more high resolution imagery.
-However, you can purchase additional tile credits at any time during your subscription.
+However, you can purchase additional tile credits at any time during your subscription (student licenses cannot purchase tile credits).
 The additional credits will be available until your current subscription expires.

 How large are the imagery tiles?